Quantum Field Theory in de Sitter Universe: Ambient Space Formalism: Quantum field operators for discrete series

 \b \;\;\;\;\;\;\;\;\;\;\;\;\;\; \;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\; =\Lambda_{\alpha_1}^{\;\;\alpha'_1}..\Lambda_{\alpha_l}^{\;\;\alpha'_l}{\cal U}_{\alpha'_1..\alpha'_l}(\Lambda x; g^{-1}\cdot{\bf q},m'_j;j,p ). \e These equations and the conditions (i-vii) in section II-D allow us to calculate the functions ${\cal U}$ and ${\cal V}$ explicitly.
 One can write similar equations for a tensor-spinor field.
 The homogeneity condition results to: where $\xi^\alpha_B =\xi^0(1, \coth \kappa \; {\bf q})$.
 For these fields, we can choose $\xi^\alpha_{B}(0)=(1,0,0,0,1)$ similar to the massive case where the little group is $SO(3)$.
 The null curvature limit of these field operators does not exist {\it i.e.} these fields do not have any counterparts in the null curvature limit.

 Similar to the principal series, one can explicitly calculate the quantum field operator and its corresponded two-point function for these fields only for $p<3$.
 As it has been already known, one of the homogeneous degrees, $\lambda$, is positive for $p\geq 3$ (\ref{hdll}) and (\ref{hdf}) and also, the plane wave becomes infinite for the large values of $x$ (\ref{pws2i}).
-Therefore the quantum field operator is not an infinitely differentiable function.
 Consequently, one cannot define the field operator in a sense of a distribution function for these cases ($p\geq 3$).
 The mass associated with these fields is also imaginary or $m^2<0$ in (\ref{mbp}) and (\ref{mfp})

 In these cases ($j\neq p$), two auxiliary fields are important to construct the massless conformal quantum fields in the dS space, one of which being the auxiliary spin-$\frac{3}{2}$ field, is defined by $j=\frac{3}{2}$ and $p=\frac{1}{2}$ and the other one, by $j=2$ and $p=1$.
 In the following subsection, these two auxiliary field have been described.